mrrgeresez/my-python-approach/README.md

 Therefore this files are not intended as a beginner's guide, but more like a quick reference for consulting.

-Concepts and content is divided into begin, medium, advanced.
+Concepts and content are divided into beginner, medium, advanced.

 Some of this content is based on the python courses from OSL (UGR) https://github.com/oslugr and CEMED (UGR).